ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 The Group Manager processes the Join Request as defined in {{Section 4.3.1 of RFC9594}}, with the following additions.
 Note that the Group Manager can determine whether the joining node is a current group member, e.g., based on the ongoing secure communication association that is used to protect the Join Request.

-If the joining node is going to join the group exclusively as monitor, then the Group Manager silently ignores the parameters 'client_cred' and 'client_cred_verify', if present.
+If the joining node is going to join the group exclusively as a monitor, then the Group Manager silently ignores the parameters 'client_cred' and 'client_cred_verify', if present.

-If the joining node is not going to join the group exclusively as monitor, it is a current member of the group, and the 'client_cred_verify' parameter is not present, then the following applies:
+If the joining node is not going to join the group exclusively as a monitor, it is a current member of the group, and the 'client_cred_verify' parameter is not present, then the following applies:

 * If the 'client_cred' parameter does not specify the empty CBOR byte string (0x40), the Group Manager verifies that it is already storing the authentication credential specified by the parameter, as associated with the joining node in the group.
 If the verification fails, the Group Manager MUST reply with a 4.00 (Bad Request) error response (OPT8).

 * If the 'client_cred' parameter specifies the empty CBOR byte string (0x40), the Group Manager verifies that it is already storing an authentication credential, as associated with the joining node in the group.
 If the verification fails, the Group Manager MUST reply with a 4.00 (Bad Request) error response (OPT8).

-If the joining node is not going to join the group exclusively as monitor and the 'client_cred_verify' parameter specifies the empty CBOR byte string (0x40), the Group Manager checks whether it has already achieved proof of possession of the joining node's private key associated with the authentication credential that is specified in the 'client_cred' parameter.
+If the joining node is not going to join the group exclusively as a monitor and the 'client_cred_verify' parameter specifies the empty CBOR byte string (0x40), the Group Manager checks whether it has already achieved proof of possession of the joining node's private key associated with the authentication credential that is specified in the 'client_cred' parameter.
 If such verification fails, then the Group Manager MUST reply with a 4.00 (Bad Request) error response.
 The response MUST have Content-Format set to "application/concise-problem-details+cbor" {{RFC9290}} and is formatted as defined in {{Section 4.1.2 of RFC9594}}.
 Within the Custom Problem Detail entry 'ace-groupcomm-error', the value of the 'error-id' field MUST be set to 3 ("Invalid proof-of-possession evidence").
 After receiving that response, the client MUST NOT specify an empty PoP evidence in the 'client_cred_verify' parameter of a follow-up Join Request for joining the same group.

 Note to RFC Editor: Please make sure that "application/concise-problem-details+cbor" is on one line (no line wrapping) on every occurrence and delete this note.

-If the joining node is not going to join the group exclusively as monitor and the 'client_cred_verify' parameter specifies a value different from the empty CBOR byte string (0x40), then the Group Manager verifies the PoP evidence therein as follows:
+If the joining node is not going to join the group exclusively as a monitor and the 'client_cred_verify' parameter specifies a value different from the empty CBOR byte string (0x40), then the Group Manager verifies the PoP evidence therein as follows:

 * As PoP input, the Group Manager uses the value of the 'scope' parameter from the Join Request as a CBOR byte string, concatenated with N_S encoded as a CBOR byte string, concatenated with N_C encoded as a CBOR byte string.
 The value of N_S is determined as described in {{sssec-challenge-value}}, while N_C is the challenge provided in the 'cnonce' parameter of the Join Request.